MicrosoftDocs/azure-docs/articles/event-grid/publish-iot-hub-events-to-logic-apps.md

 In this section, you configure your IoT Hub to publish events as they occur.

 1. In the Azure portal, navigate to your IoT hub.
+You can do this by selecting **Resource groups**, then select the resource group for this tutorial, and then select your IoT hub from the list of resources.

 2. Select **Events**.

    ![Open the Event Grid details](./media/publish-iot-hub-events-to-logic-apps/event-grid.png)